 Browse or Search all digitized Civil War primary sources

 Digitized items include 10,000 letters sent home from the front, dozens of handwritten soldiers' diaries, 1,000 newspaper articles, hundreds of memoirs and regimental histories, and more than 1,000 photographs.
 The roster of all soldiers who served from Wisconsin is included, as are the official casualties list and veterans censuses compiled after the war.
 Each of the 25,000 pages has been individually tagged with subjects and personal names, so it's easy to discover eyewitness accounts of any topic, event, person, or place.

 The Library has an extensive collection of published materials on the Civil War which include general histories, regimental histories, personal narratives, soldier stories, diaries, biographies of Wisconsin Civil War leaders, battle summaries, maps, music, journal articles, newspaper articles, government documents and more.
 See the University of Wisconsin-Madison Library Catalog to search for topics, names, battles, regiments, and more.

 Unpublished manuscripts and Wisconsin government archives are available in the Society’s Archives.
-See Arcat, the Society's Archives Catalog to search for names, topics, battles, etc.
+Search the Library Catalog, the Society's Online Catalog describing both library and archival resources, to search for names, topics, battles, etc.